Richard Dyer: Career

+Works

 White: Essays on Race and Culture

 Published by Routledge in 1997, White examines the reproduction and preservation of whiteness in visual culture from roughly the 15th century to the late 20th century.
-From biblical images of the crucifixion to lithographs of Little Eva from Harriet Beecher Stowe's Uncle Tom's Cabin to photographs of the Prince and Princess of Wales during the 1980s, the broad scope of this text allows Dyer to illustrate how whiteness has been and continues to be both invisible and hypervisible, everywhere and nowhere.
-Whiteness as both invisible and hypervisible occurs, Dyer argues, because whiteness is both registered on the individual body (through phenotype, behaviour, language, performances of class and sexuality, etc.) and exists beyond the corporeal.
-Understanding whiteness as being embodied within yet existing beyond corporeal subjects is accomplished through the lens of Christianity, race (or more specifically, notions of racial difference observed through differently appearing bodies), and imperialism.
-Central to these three political projects is what Dyer calls "the sexual reproductive economy of race", which signifies the ways in which whiteness is preserved and also threatened by heterosexuality (e.g. the conception of white offspring versus interracial relations that produce mixed race offspring).
-Hence the importance of images of the heterosexual white couple that will presumably preserve whiteness by conceiving white children.
+Dyer illustrates how whiteness has been and continues to be both invisible and hypervisible.
+He argues that this occurs because whiteness is both registered on the individual body and exists beyond the corporeal.
+This is understood through the lens of Christianity, race, and imperialism.
+Central to these three political projects is what Dyer calls "the sexual reproductive economy of race," or the way whiteness is both preserved and threatened by heterosexuality.

-A central element of his argument is the intra-racial boundary work among whites.
-Gender and class create a hierarchy among whites, wherein women are read as whiter ("purer") than men and those of a higher class status are whiter than the lower classes.
-The third chapter, "The Light of the World", is particularly important to this intra-racial boundary work in that it examines the relationship between beauty and whiteness and how white women are visually presented as whiter than their male counterparts through the use of light.
-Dyer is in conversation with scholars such as David Roediger (author of The Wages of Whiteness, 1991), Tamsin Wilton (author of Immortal, Invisible: Lesbians and the Moving Image, 1995) and Susan Jeffords (author of Hard Bodies: Hollywood Masculinity in the Reagan Era, 1994); and is therefore contributing to whiteness studies, film studies, and gender/sexuality studies.
+A central element of his argument is intra-racial boundary work among white people.
+Gender and class create a hierarchy wherein women are read as whiter than men and those of a higher class status as whiter than the lower classes.
+The third chapter, "The Light of the World", examines the relationship between beauty and whiteness and how white women are visually presented as whiter than their male counterparts through the use of light.
+Dyer is in conversation with scholars such as David Roediger, Tamsin Wilton, and Susan Jeffords; the work is contributing to whiteness studies, film studies, and gender/sexuality studies.